 Our youth-focused and youth-informed Reducing Sexism and Violence Program (RSVP)™ was first introduced in 2006.
 The program serves middle school boys (ages 11-14) and all genders in high schools (ages 14-18).
-It is recognized nationally for its positive impact on boys and those around them.
+RSVP is recognized nationally for its positive impact on boys and those around them.
 In partnership with schools, nonprofit organizations, and communities, RSVP workshops are held in small group settings, incorporating multiple interactive learning styles, including physical activity, peer-to-peer dialogue, sharing, role play, animated film clips, and group discussions.
 This program is grounded in research, evidence-based practices, self-evaluations, and third-party evaluations.
+Please email us if your school or community organization is interested in partnering!

 RSVP High School Program (RSVP-HS)

-We deliver RSVP-HS to groups of 40 male and female students in a series of (2) six-hour sessions
+We deliver RSVP-HS to groups of 40 male and female students in a series of two six-hour sessions

 RSVP Middle School Program (RSVP-MS)

-RSVP-MS is delivered in a series of (4) one-hour sessions to groups of 15-20 male students.
+RSVP-MS is delivered in a series of four one-hour sessions to groups of 15-20 male students.

 High Schools served: